zjaoyuki/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens LittleLogBook
+1. User opens LittleLogBook.
-2. LittleLogBook shows list of all the contacts added
+2. LittleLogBook shows list of all the contacts added.
-3. User types commands to search a contact in the list with partial information
+3. User requests to search a contact in the list with partial information.
-4. LittleLogBook shows list of all contacts matching the information
+4. LittleLogBook shows list of all contacts matching the information.

     Use case ends.